stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 You want people to use your code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You have written a piece of code,
-and released it into the world.
-You have done this because you think that others might find it useful.
-However,
-people need to understand why your code might be useful for them,
+Documentation helps people see why your code is useful for them.
+Common reasons they
-before they decide to use it.
-Documentation tells people that this project is for them.
+won't use your code include:

-	| If people don't know why your project exists,
+* They don't know why your project exists or how it relates to their needs.
-	| they won't use it.
-	| If people can't figure out how to install your code,
+* They can't find how to install your code.
-	| they won't use it.
-	| If people can't figure out how to use your code,
+* They can't see how to use your code.
-	| they won't use it.

-There are a small number of people who will source dive and use any code out there.
+There are decreasingly few people who will source dive and use any code out there
-That is a vanishingly small number of people,
-compared to people who will use your code when properly documented.
+compared to the number of people who will use properly documented code.
-If you really love your project,
+If you love your project, document it so others can use it.
-document it,
-and let other people use it.

 You want people to help out
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open source is this magical thing right?
-You release code,
-and the code gnomes come and make it better for you.

-Not quite.

-There are lots of ways that open source is amazing, but it doesn't exist outside the laws of physics.
-You have to put work in,
-to get work out.

-	| You only get contributions after you have put in a lot of work.
-	| You only get contributions after you have users.
-	| You only get contributions after you have documentation.

-Documentation also provides a platform for your first contributions.
+Open source is amazing in many ways, but potential contributors need guidance through documentation.

+Also, documentation provides another way for people to contribute.
-A lot of people have never contributed before, and documentation changes are a lot less scary than code changes.
+For people who have never contributed, documentation changes are less scary than code changes.
-If you don't have documentation, you will miss out on a whole class of contributors.
+Without documentation, you'll miss out on a whole class of contributors and impede others.

 You want your code to be better
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It's really easy to have an idea in your head that sounds perfect,
-but the act of putting words to paper requires a distillation of thought that may not be so easy.
+Documentation requires a distillation of thought that improves code design.

-Writing documentation improves the design of your code.
-Talking through your API and design decisions on paper allows you to think about them in a more formalized way.
+Writing out your API and design decisions allows you to think about them in a more formalized way.
-A nice side effect is that it allows people to contribute code that follows your original intentions as well.
+A nice side effect is that it allows people to contribute code that follows your original intentions.

 You want to be a better writer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~